sebdelsol/pyPlayer/README.md

 * log scale volume
 * seamless seek in playlist
 * movie rotation
-* filter graph is viewable with graphedit
+* filter graph is registered in the ROT to be viewed with graphedit
 * multi threaded
 * embedded in any window